 Additionally, 29% of Walmart’s operations are powered by renewable energy and 80% of their waste material is diverted from landfills.
 Moreover, Walmart has reduced their scope 1 and 2 annual emissions in their transportation fleet by 7.7%.

 There is no doubt that Walmart has adopted this overarching strategy for economic reasons.
 Nevertheless, Walmart is also motivated to meet their ongoing and increasingly aggressive Environmental, Social, and Corporate Governance (‘ESG’) Goals.
 Energy storage systems and the avoidance of expensive, environmentally damaging peak power plays a significant role in these ESG goals.

 Another benefit of installing energy storage systems at Walmart stores is the fact the chain becomes a Safe Harbour when the full grid experiences a disturbance.
 When there is severe weather, for instance a hurricane in Florida or forest fires in California, a Safe Harbour is a location with power when system-wide power failures occur.
 When all the lights go out in a certain location, Walmart wants to be a place of safe refuge.

 Most Fortune 500 companies are setting aggressive Environmental, Social, and Corporate Governance (‘ESG’) Goals.
 This is a part of their ongoing strategy and their commitment to shareholders who are demanding it.

 CONTACT DEMAND POWER (“DPGI”) TODAY

-To help enterprises become good corporate citizens, Demand Power’s energy storage systems have a key role to play in contributing to a cleaner, cooler planet.
+To help enterprises become good corporate citizens, Demand Power’s energy storage in Ontario has a key role to play in contributing to a cleaner, cooler planet.
 If you have any questions, please call 855-336-2638 and the Demand Power (“DPGI”) team will be happy to field them.